 Obj.
-Standard Condition Notes/Comments Score 1 The assessments measure the achievement of the Choose an stated learning objectives or competencies. item.
-2 The course grading policy is stated clearly at the Choose an beginning of the course. item.
-3 Specific and descriptive criteria are provided for the Choose an evaluation of learners' work, and their connection to item. the course grading policy is clearly explained.
+Standard Condition Notes/Comments Score 1 The assessments measure the achievement of the stated learning Choose an objectives or competencies. item.
+2 The course grading policy is stated clearly at the beginning of the Choose an course. item.
+3 Specific and descriptive criteria are provided for the evaluation of Choose an learners' work, and their connection to the course grading policy is item. clearly explained.
 (Rubrics, grading schema, and exemplary work samples are provided where appropriate.)

-4 The assessments used are sequenced, varied, and Choose an suited to the level of the course item.
-5 The course provides learners with multiple Choose an opportunities to track their learning progress with item. timely feedback.
-6 Learners have easy access to a well-designed and up-to- Choose an date gradebook. item.
-Tota Total Score for Section 3: Assessment and Measurement /18
+4 The assessments used are sequenced, varied, and suited to the level Choose an of the course item.
+5 The course provides learners with multiple opportunities to track Choose an their learning progress with timely feedback. item.
+6 Learners have easy access to a well-designed and up-to-date Choose an gradebook. item.
+Total Score for Section 3: Assessment and Measurement /18